Danny Willett

 Daniel John Willett (born 3 October 1987) is an English professional golfer who plays on the European Tour.
 In April 2016, he won his first major championship at the 2016 Masters Tournament, becoming only the second Englishman to achieve the feat and the first European in 17 years to win at Augusta National.

 Early life

-Willett was born in Sheffield, Yorkshire, the third of four boys.
-His father, Steve, was a Church of England vicar and his mother, Swedish-born Elisabet, was a maths teacher.
-Willett used to practise his golf in a sheep pasture; interviewed by The Daily Telegraph in 2016 he said, "We used to go to Anglesey to play a par three course in the middle of a sheep field."
+Willett was born in Sheffield, Yorkshire, the third of four sons of Steve, a Church of England vicar and Elisabet, a teacher.
+In an interview with The Daily Telegraph in 2016 Willett recalled his introduction to golf; "We used to go to Anglesey to play a par three course in the middle of a sheep field."
 He was a member of Birley Wood Golf Club in his youth.

 Amateur career

 As an amateur and member of Rotherham Golf Club (RGC), he won the English Amateur Championship in 2007 and competed in the 2007 Walker Cup at Royal County Down In acknowledgement of his achievements he was given life membership of RGC by the then Captain Michael E Stubley and fellow Directors of RGC.
 In March 2008 he became the number one ranked amateur in the world.

 Willett secured a golf scholarship at Jacksonville State University (JSU) in Alabama.
 During his time with JSU, he was the 2006 Ohio Valley Conference Freshman of the Year and won medallist honours at the 2007 OVC Championship.
 He was a first-team All-OVC performer and a member of the OVC's All-Tournament Team in both seasons.